 As 5th Generation aircraft form part of today’s operations, there is a need to understand the future of air systems including the role of Air Power in an information-led, increasingly competitive and complex operational environment.
 To date, air systems have been divided into so-called ‘generations’, each building on the performance and characteristics of the last, to keep ahead of our adversaries.
-This year, the Aerospace Capability Conference will challenge this approach by asking international colleagues from the military, academic and industrial sectors, how the Royal Air Force may deliver the Next Generation Air Force.
+In 2019, the Aerospace Capability Conference challenged this approach by asking international colleagues from the military, academic and industrial sectors, how the Royal Air Force may deliver the Next Generation Air Force.
 Rather than adopt a stepped approach to Air Power capabilities, the Next Generation Air Force will continuously evolve by instilling innovation and agility within its DNA, driven by technologically-aware and empowered individuals.

 To enable the Royal Air Force to prevail in a contested and degraded environment, it is undergoing an exciting and world-leading transformation programme to modernise and mobilise its Combat Air, ISR and Air Mobility fleets as well as delivering nascent Ballistic Missile Defence, Cyber and Space capabilities.
-The Conference will explore the integrated approach to operations, fused with Cyber and Space, where commanders require assured information at the speed of relevance.
+The Conference explored the integrated approach to operations, fused with Cyber and Space, where commanders require assured information at the speed of relevance.

 Session 1: Combat Air: ‘Maximising our Effects’

 The RAF will become a Next Generation Air Force by not only increasing its Combat Air mass, but also by developing capabilities with optimised survivability, situational awareness and kinetic effects built-in at the design phase.
-This session will explore the RAF’s vision for its current and future Combat Air systems, from Typhoon and Lightning II, to the extraordinary potential of the Tempest capability.
+This session explored the RAF’s vision for its current and future Combat Air systems, from Typhoon and Lightning II, to the extraordinary potential of the Tempest capability.

 Session 2: Air C2/ISR: ‘Information at the Speed of Relevance’